chaunceyt/legislators-skill/README.md

 ## U.S. Legislators Contact Info Alexa Skill ##

-**Name:** U.S. Legislators Contact Info
+**Name:** U.S. Legislators Info

-**Invocation Name:** legislators contact info
+**Invocation Name:** Alexa, my legislator

 ## Why? ##

 This work is a result of a demo I attended.
-It inspired me to create an Alexa Skill.
+It inspired me to create my own Alexa Skill.
 I decided to take the current U.S. Congress and create a contact info skill.

 ## Data used to create this skill. ##